2019-06-02 Last updated

 - Combined city/highway gas consumption: 6.4 L/100 km

 Well, you know, specs are just that, specifications.

 From Day 1, I decided that at each gas filling, I would carefully note both the number of litres of gasoline purchased and the car's odometer reading.

-On March 27, 2018, exactly three complete years after the car's purchase, I filled my Volt's gas tank and decided I would report my statistics on the web for others to look at and learn whatever lessons they have to learn from these statistics.
+On March 27, 2019, exactly four complete years after the car's purchase, I report my 1st generation Chevy Volt's gas consumption statistics for others to look at.

-So here we go.
-Below is a graphical summary of my 2015 Chevy Volt's gas consumption statistics over 3 complete annual cycles.
+Below is a graphical summary of my 2015 Chevy Volt's gas consumption statistics over 4 complete annual cycles.

 Mission accomplished: by purchasing a plug-in hybrid electric vehicle (PHEV), I actually reduced my gasoline consumption by a whooping 65%! 😊

 - the horizontal red bars represents the seasonal median (50th percentile) gas consumption rates, so that 50% of the time, the gas consumption rate was higher than the red bar, and it was lower 50% of the time for each of the four seasons.